-The Row Boat Idea:
+The Row Boat Idea

-The Row-boat Story – A Fictionalized History:
+The Row-boat Story

-This wooden boat was built a long time ago and used on the lakes in the Poconos in Pennsylvania.
-It had a good effect on many people through bringing them closer together.
-Fathers fishing with their sons, young lovers, families and friends, and even business people felt closer after being in this noble row-boat.
+There was wooden boat built a long time ago.
+It was used on the lakes in the Poconos in Pennsylvania.
+It had a good effect on so many people through bringing them closer together as it was rowed across lakes.
+Fathers fishing with their sons, young lovers, families and friends, and even business people felt closer after being transported together in this noble row-boat.
 In a way, through its good effect on people, the boat developed a spirit of its own.
-Years past and after many, many trips with many different people the boat began to show its age.
-It developed leaks and was eventually cast aside in the corner of an old farm.
+Years past and after many, many trips with many different people the boat began to show age.
+It developed leaks and was cast aside in the corner of an old farm.
 Useless, it became ugly with peeling paint and rotted wood.
-You might say the boat looked very sad.
+You might say the boat looked sad.
 Finally, the farm owner got the idea of putting the boat up for sale.

 Many thanks to Ms. Carela for this write-up in Learning in Tenafly :